jpilgrim/aspec_rb/README.md

 ## Development

-To build a local copy of the gem to the `pkg` directory:
+To build a local copy of the gem:

 ```
 rake build